 IPTV offers two-way communication between the TV provider and the user, which allows a degree of interactivity with the content.
 For example, you can pause, seek, or rewind an on-demand video on IPTV.

 In traditional TV, the TV network controls when to broadcast programs or when to show commercials.
-We cannot skip commercials or pause or rewind programs.
+We cannot skip commercials, pause, or rewind programs.

 Picture and Sound Quality